ThienTruong-TheBoi/DL-detection-for-project/README.md

-This project is not included with dataset so I will outline the dataset links below as well as put a reference link to the original project
+This project is not included with the dataset so I will outline the dataset links below as well as put a reference link to the original project

 dataset
 malware